TETRA888/Profilometer/README.md

 # <div align = "Center" > Open Source 3D Road Profilometer By Asad Melibaev
 </div>

+In partnership with the Pavement Research Center at UC Davis, this open-source 3D Road Profilometer project is designed to enhance road research and development through precision mapping and profiling.
+This system is an adaptable gantry equipped with high-accuracy sensors, including a Garmin LiDAR-Lite v3HP, a 64MP camera for photogrammetry, and Class II precision laser.
+It provides sub-millimeter precision, gathering vital data on pavement conditions that support Caltrans' road sustainability and repair initiatives.

+The profilometer features a modular design for reliability, utilizing a robust stepper motor and custom driver programming for controlled movement along the X axis.
+It’s calibrated to handle sub-millimeter measurements, allowing it to create detailed 3D maps and point clouds of road surfaces.
+By integrating advanced sensors, it captures accurate topographical data to identify cracks, surface variations, and texture details crucial for road quality analysis.

+This project also emphasizes transparency and collaboration.
+The hardware list and design documents, including detailed schematics and CAD renderings, are publicly accessible.
+Future steps involve advancing encoder calibration for precise offset correction and refining LiDAR calibration for micrometer-level detail capture, along with parsing combined location and color data for detailed surface imaging.

 # As part of the team with:
 ![PIC_Logo_Version3-1](https://github.com/user-attachments/assets/17cbd89d-2607-47e3-9363-86e45fdb013c)
 ![cee_logo_125px](https://github.com/user-attachments/assets/006992ca-56f5-472b-9f67-138f40989d7f)